ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_Overview.md

 MM1, MM2 - Class 1
 MM3 - Class 2
 MM4 - Class 3
 Target data included electron diffraction, vibrational spectra, heats of formation, and crystal structures.
-The calculation results were verified via comparison with high-level ab initio quantum chemistry computations, and the parameters were additionally adjusted.
+The calculation results were verified via comparison with high-level _ab-initio_ quantum chemistry computations, and the parameters were additionally adjusted.

 For calculations on small and medium size organic molecules.